Using IdM Healthcheck to monitor your IdM environment

 You can monitor services used by the Identity Management (IdM) server using the Healthcheck tool.

 2.1.
-Services Healthcheck test
+The IdM services Healthcheck test

 - certmonger